 Short answer

-Track OpenAI API changes by subscribing to their official changelog and monitoring trusted, builder-focused briefings that curate and contextualize updates.
+Track OpenAI API changes by subscribing to OpenAI's official changelog and monitoring trusted technical briefings that cite specific versioned updates.

 Why this answer holds